Can rosuvastatin cause depression

 Additionally, it is worth noting that rosuvastatin is not the only option for managing high cholesterol levels.
 If you have concerns about the potential mental health effects of rosuvastatin or have a history of depression, it may be beneficial to explore alternative medications or lifestyle modifications that can help lower cholesterol levels without compromising mental well-being.

-See also Rosuvastatin z7
+See also Rosuvastatin calcium walmart

 In conclusion, rosuvastatin, like any medication, can have an impact on mental health.
 It is essential to be informed about the potential effects and to communicate any concerning symptoms to your healthcare provider.
 Taking steps to prioritize both physical and mental well-being is crucial for overall health and quality of life.